Overview

 Our Targets

-As we analysed the financial inclusion and financial health data in each of our key markets, we found that the needs and priorities of the vulnerable groups differ by country.
+As we analysed the economic inclusion and financial health data in each of our key markets, we found that the needs and priorities of the vulnerable groups differ by country.
 Our target-setting process began in Malaysia, where we have the largest customer base.
 Based on the results of our analysis, we have decided to focus on the bottom 40% income (B40) earners, defined as those with household income of less than RM4,850 per month, because they usually face significant economic vulnerability.
 For example, the median Employee Provident Fund (EPF) savings of B40 individuals is RM1,063, which is far less than the RM240,000 estimated to be required for an adequate retirement.

 To address these challenges, CIMB has launched a targeted initiative in Malaysia, where we aim to provide customers in the vulnerable segments with greater access to wealth-building and insurance products, to empower them with solutions that build their credit history, improve their financial management skills and reduce reliance on high-cost financing sources.
 Through financial literacy and digital literacy training initiatives, we aim to help customers better understand financial products and risks of banking in a digital world, empowering them to make better informed decisions.

 To track our progress in meeting our goal of promoting financial health and inclusion within the communities we serve, we have set a target to increase the number of our existing customers in the vulnerable segment, who also hold solutions aimed at improving their long-term financial health.
-Notably, we exclude products that may lead to negative impacts, such as credit cards and personal loans.
+We exclude products that may lead to negative impacts, such as credit cards and personal loans.

-Enabling Financial Inclusion by Improving Accessibility
+Improving Accessibility

-Access to Investments for Wealth Building (ASB Financing)
+Enabling Access to Wealth Building Products

-Giro Kartini - Supporting Women Entrepreneurs in Indonesia
+Supporting Women Entrepreneurs

-Among our initiatives is the Giro Kartini, a current account product tailored specifically for women entrepreneurs in Indonesia with lower income backgrounds.
-Women entrepreneurs, especially in emerging markets such as Indonesia, often face barriers to financial services due to gender disparities and socioeconomic factors.
 This initiative not only provides financial support but also promotes financial literacy and entrepreneurial skills among women, a key underserved group.
 This product offers preferential rates such as lower account fees, transaction fee refunds, as well as capacity-building support for women entrepreneurs.
 Additionally, for every Giro Kartini account opened, CIMB Niaga donates Rp25,000 to support traditional weaving training for women with disabilities in Sulawesi, further promoting gender equality and economic empowerment.

 Our efforts to expand banking access have been widely recognised, culminating in our ranking as the #1 Bank in the Philippines in Forbes’ World’s Best Banks 2023 List.
 This recognition highlights our success in providing essential financial services to previously unbanked and underbanked populations, fitting the criteria for increasing access to financial services for underserved groups.
 This initiative includes checking accounts and loans designed to meet the needs of underserved clients, with zero account fees charged, no minimum balance or initial deposit requirements.

-CIMB Islamic’s iTEKAD Rider Entrepreneurship Programme 1.0
+iTEKAD Rider Entrepreneurship Programme 1.0

 The Rider programme aims to provide participants with job opportunities as food delivery riders with Foodpanda Malaysia, supplemented by quality training from Taylor’s Community on entrepreneurship.
 This programme provides structured training including financial management, technical skills and emotional wellbeing.
 Upon successful completion of their one-year work placement with Foodpanda Malaysia, the riders will have the option of continuing their employment with Foodpanda Malaysia or becoming full-fledged entrepreneurs.

-Launched in 2016, BE$MART targets youth, particularly those studying in public universities and colleges across Malaysia in providing financial literacy training.
-Over 25,000 students have benefited from the programme since its inception.
-BE$MART aims to equip students with essential financial knowledge to manage their finances effectively as they graduate and enter the workforce.
+Launched in 2016, Be$MART targets youth, particularly those studying in public universities and colleges across Malaysia in providing financial literacy training.
+Over 21,000 students have benefited from the programme since its inception.
+Be$MART aims to equip students with essential financial knowledge to manage their finances effectively as they graduate and enter the workforce.
 The programme covers a broad spectrum of financial topics, including budgeting, saving, investing, managing debt, financial protection, and fraud awareness.
-By providing comprehensive financial literacy training, BE$MART helps these underserved youth make informed financial decisions, contributing to their long-term financial well-being.
-The approach emphasises real-world scenarios, making financial concepts easily comprehensible.
-In 2023, a revamped approach to the programme reached 98 students.